-- A date you're committing to achieving your goals.
+- What date you're committing to achieving your goals.

 - How you're going to do it.

 Just like a new business needs to put together a business plan, you need to put together your real estate investing plan.
 The plan that will work for you depends on your current situation.
-Your approach will have to be different if you're starting with little money than it will be if you already have enough capital to buy an apartment building.
+If you're starting with little money, your approach will have to be different from what it will be if you already have enough capital to buy an apartment building.

 3. Stop waiting and get started

-Most real estate investors fail before they ever get started, simply because they never actually get started.
+Most real estate investors fail before they ever get started simply because they never actually get started.
 Now that you have your plan in place, commit to taking that first step.
-Start looking for deals, and start looking at properties.
+Start searching for deals and looking at properties.

 It's easy to get stuck in the planning stage and get hung up on the small details that aren't actually going to move you any closer to getting your first deal.
 Every day, you need to be asking yourself, "What am I doing today that's getting me closer to becoming a millionaire in real estate?"